rbehzadan/flexstore/tests/README.md

-# Schemaless API Test Script
+# FlexStore API Test Script

-This Python script thoroughly tests all endpoints of the Schemaless API Server.
+This Python script thoroughly tests all endpoints of the FlexStore API Server.

 ## Features